tadesouaiaia/BridgePRS-Guide/docs/guide_input.md

 For the model population (used to produce prior distributions) BridgePRS requries GWAS summary stats and one phenotype file (if available).
-If it is not available then the test file from the primary population can be substituted, as shown in the two configuration files:
+If it is not available then the test file from the target population can be substituted, as shown in the two configuration files:

 === "With Phenotype Data"